-- 2.11.
-The landscape of the parish holds many important historical assets which offer links to the cultural heritage and show a number of features that demonstrate the working of the landscape since medieval times. - 2.12.
-The historic environment of the Parish is also characterised by evidence for human activity extending back into the prehistoric period as above and below ground archaeological remains.
-An example of which is the Scheduled Monument 'The Lowe Bowl Barrow' a Bronze Age burial mound, which is also known as Elford Lowe (Historic England National Historic List Entry no. 1008530).
-Much of the Village of Elford to the north-east is post-war, whilst the area adjacent to the Tame is the traditional core of the village. - 2.13.
-Elford has a Conservation Area which was designated on November 1969 and covers 24.8 ha It has been proposed by Lichfield District Council to amend the boundary of the conservation area to include more of the village, in particular to include the rest of the historic buildings within the village and some of the important open spaces.
-This extension was proposed in 2014, yet has still to be enacted but proposals were put forward in 2017.
-The extended area is shown on a map in the appendix. - 2.14.
+- 2.10.
+The landscape of the Parish is an important historical asset, offering links to the cultural heritage and showing a number of features that demonstrate the working of the landscape since medieval times.
+Much of the Village of Elford to the north-east is post-war, whilst the area adjacent to the Tame is the traditional core of the village. - 2.11.
+Elford has a Conservation Area which was designated on November 1969 and currently covers 24.8 ha.
+It has been proposed by Lichfield District Council to amend the boundary of the conservation area to include more of the village, in particular to include the rest of the historic buildings within the village and some of the important open spaces.
+This extension was proposed in 2014, yet has still to be enacted.
+The extended area is shown on a map in the appendix. - 2.12.
 The Parish includes a wealth of non-designated heritage assets, as well as designated assets, whose setting will be required to be preserved and enhanced by new development.
 Scattered farmsteads, mainly from the Georgian and Victorian period, are also important heritage features of the Parish.